giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-cloud-director/index.md

 ## Using Persistent Volumes in a Pod

-Once you have a Persistent Volume Claim you can [claim it as a Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your Pods.
+Once you have a Persistent Volume Claim you can [mount the volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your pods.

 Note that a Named Disk can only be used by a single Pod at the same time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.